-I coach individuals, teams and groups.
-I work at the interface between psychology and the workplace to assist clients to clarify their purpose and direction.
-I enter coaching conversations to support clients to discover and reflect on the personal narratives that inform their thoughts and actions.
-These reflections lead to an appreciation for the changes they wish to make and we then work out how to create fresh possibilities and new realties.
+I support clients to discover and reflect on the personal narratives that inform their thoughts and actions.
+These reflections lead to an appreciation for the changes they wish to make and we then work out how to create fresh possibilities and new realities.

 I freelance as a researcher, materials developer and report writer.
 I write both fiction and non-fiction.
 My published biography of Steve Biko is part of a series of educational books titled People’s Leaders of the Twentieth Century.
 It has been translated into Zulu and Xhosa, is used as a supplementary school textbook and has been adapted for adult literacy programmes.
 My poetry was published in Writing the Self: An anthology of new writing from Women’s Writing Workshops.